Stroke: Embolic stroke

 Among those who have a complete blockage of one of the carotid arteries, the risk of stroke on that side is about one percent per year.

 A special form of embolic stroke is the embolic stroke of undetermined source (ESUS).
 This subset of cryptogenic stroke is defined as a non-lacunar brain infarct without proximal arterial stenosis or cardioembolic sources.
-About one out of six ischemic strokes could be classified as ESUS.
+About one out of six cases of ischemic stroke could be classified as ESUS.

 Cerebral hypoperfusion

 Cerebral hypoperfusion is the reduction of blood flow to all parts of the brain.
 The reduction could be to a particular part of the brain depending on the cause.
 It is most commonly due to heart failure from cardiac arrest or arrhythmias, or from reduced cardiac output as a result of myocardial infarction, pulmonary embolism, pericardial effusion, or bleeding.
 Hypoxemia (low blood oxygen content) may precipitate the hypoperfusion.
 Because the reduction in blood flow is global, all parts of the brain may be affected, especially vulnerable "watershed" areas—border zone regions supplied by the major cerebral arteries.
 A watershed stroke refers to the condition when the blood supply to these areas is compromised.
 Blood flow to these areas does not necessarily stop, but instead it may lessen to the point where brain damage can occur.